gitaroktato/healthcheck-patterns/article.md

 ```

 ## Traffic shaping
 The most common way of using health checks is to integrate them with load balancers, so they can route traffic to only healthy instances.
 But what should we do in cases, when the database is not accessible from the service's point of view?
+>>> TODO diagram

 In this scenario they will still retrieve workload and probably fail when trying to write to the database.
 We have 3 different options that offer some resolution:

 - Try to store the request in the service itself and retry later
 - Fail fast and let the caller do the retry